Australia Tourist Guide -> WA -> South West Western Australia Travel

 Margaret River, as many Australians already know, is a renowned Australian wine growing region and has the cuisine to match.
 There are many wineries here of growing fame, including those offering gourmet dining, tours and accommodation.
 Many of them offer tastings as well and have cellar door sales.

 But Margaret River is also close to surfing beaches, some suitable for swimming as well.
-There are interesting limestone caves to explore, Mammoth Cave has a fossil of a giant wombat ancestor, you can explore others, there are over 360 of them.
+There are interesting limestone caves to explore, wildlife to spot, grand national parks are nearby:

 Western Australia Wildlife